Magnetic field spreading from stellar and galactic dynamos into the exterior: Our model

 where $\sigma$ is the microphysical conductivity, $\meanEE$ is the mean electric field, $\meanUU$ is the mean velocity, $\meanBB$ is the mean magnetic field, and $\overline{\uu\times\bb}$ is the mean electromotive force resulting from the small-scale velocity and magnetic fields, $\uu$ and $\bb$, respectively.
 In its simplest form, the mean electromotive force can be written as

 where $\alpha$ is a coefficient that emerges in the calculation of $\overline{\uu\times\bb}$ for helical turbulence \citep{Mof78}.
-It can lead to the growth and sustenance of a mean magnetic field and is generally referred to as the $\alpha$ effect.
-Furthermore $\etat$ is the turbulent magnetic diffusivity.
+It can lead to the growth and sustenance of a mean magnetic field and is generally referred to as the $\alpha$-effect.
+Furthermore, the quantity $\etat$ denotes the turbulent magnetic diffusivity.

 It is convenient to define the microphysical magnetic diffusivity $\eta=(\mu_0\sigma)^{-1}$ along with the total (effective) magnetic diffusivity $\etaT=\eta+\etat$.
 Ohm's law for the mean current density can then be written as